-

 Applicants must submit the following:

-- and a copy of the student's parents' federal tax return.
+- A copy of the student's and parents' federal income tax return

 -

-Students applying for institutional grants and loans, and loans from the federal Health Professions Loan Program, must submit financial information for both parents.
+Students applying for institutional grants, and loans from the federal Health Professions Loan Program, must submit financial information for both parents.
 Exceptions to the parent information requirement may be made for students applying for institutional aid if the student has been independent for at least five years prior to matriculation.
 Information about this exception is provided in the application packet.
-Students who do not provide parental information will be considered for federal loans, student employment and private loans only.
-They will not receive consideration for institutional grants or institutional loans.
+Students who do not provide parental information will be considered for federal student aid and private loans only.
+They will not receive consideration for institutional grants.

 -